 Streamline and automate your invoicing practices to ensure that your customers are being billed promptly when a transaction is complete.
 This means going back to basics and clearly outlining your payment terms and ensuring your customer understands them.
 Use a well-designed invoice with lots of white space and adequate information to make it easy to get paid.
-See an example of free creative invoice from FreshBooks.

-In addition to having a clear, easy to understand invoice, you need to make sure your internal processes are consistent and well planned out.
+In addition to having a clear, easy-to-understand invoice, you need to make sure your internal processes are consistent and well planned out.
 Set aside time weekly or at the end of each day to process and send invoices.
 Give your customers various options for payment and build a strong relationship with them to encourage them to pay promptly.

 Consider offering incentives for customers who pay early– such as a discount– or to those who use a payment method that has lower processing fees than the alternative.
 Paperless invoicing will also help ensure that your request for payment is getting to the customer quickly.
 Be sure to have a strong tracking tool in place to keep everything in order for tax season.

 So when it comes to invoicing, don’t forget:

 Investors can be the difference between a great idea that never gains traction and a successful startup business.
 Not only can investors improve your cash flow, but they can also act as an advisory board that helps you steer the business in the right direction, and make difficult decisions.

 Find investors that can offer valuable insights to your business and that have goals and values aligned with your own.
 Rather than accepting an investor from anywhere, as long as they have money, take the time to see who would be a good fit, what they bring to the table, and what they expect in return.